JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/SensorSignoff.md

 2.-The ULPSM-IAQ 968-008 below the detector contains a nice feature of having the ability to switch the gas detectors for other pollutants as well.
 This can allow the user to replace the SO2 sensor with another pollutant detector, or a different type of gas detector for more convenience and modularity.

-3.-The SO2 gas detector can also communicate with the microcontroller using UART for data transfer.

 5.-The ULPSM-IAQ 968-008 will be connected using header pins under the A02P43B7001, which will communicate with the Microcontroller.
 The ULPSM-IAQ 968-008 calls for a supply voltage of around 3.3V.
 The power consumption is on average 30 uW.
 Also, the corresponding current consumption is 10uA on average.

 5.-The A02P43B7001 will operate at the same voltage supply of 3.3V with an LED indicator telling the user that the sensor is operating in the ON position.
 During this time, the SO2 sensor has a max operating current of 1.17 mA and a max power consumption of 3.7 mW.

 7.-The analog current detector has a measurement range of 0 - 5 ppm.
 Having a wide range will give the user a range of accuracy and levels of precise calculations.
+Resolution found to be 0.15 ppm for the ULPSM-IAQ 968-008.
+The A02P43B7001 states in the datasheet a resolution of 1 ppb.

 ●	A method sample code for the SO2 detector to communicate with the Master device can be seen within the Buildables of the Subsystem section.
 (See Figure 3.)